ReconVillage/2017.reconvillage.org/docs/_pages/code_of_conduct.md

 This Code of Conduct applies to everyone participating at Recon Village - from attendees and exhibitors to speakers, press, volunteers, and Goons.

 Anyone can report harassment.
-If you are being harassed, notice that someone else is being harassed, or have any other concerns, you can contact a Goon, go to the registration desk, or info booth.
+If you are being harassed, notice that someone else is being harassed, or have any other concerns, you can contact a Recon Village Volunteer (All volunteers wear a Recon Village Crew Member Tshirt), go to the registration desk, or info booth.

-Conference staff will be happy to help participants contact hotel security, local law enforcement, or otherwise assist those experiencing harassment to feel safe for the duration of Recon Village.
+We and our Volunteering staff will be happy to help participants contact hotel security, local law enforcement, or otherwise assist those experiencing harassment to feel safe for the duration of Recon Village.

 *Shamelessly copied from [DEF CON's Code of Conduct](https://www.defcon.org/html/links/dc-code-of-conduct.html)*